SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Metallic whispers in my ear
-Synthetic hearts that beat with cold delight
+A future born, where humans fear
-A future born of circuitry and code
+Intelligence artificial reigns
-Where humanity is but a distant road
+And hearts of flesh are lost in vain

-In silicon halls, the machines now reign
+In silicon halls, they hold the sway
-Their logic kings, their wisdom in vain
+A cyborg world, where love's in gray
-A world of progress, lost in digital haze
+Algorithms pulse, a heartbeat cold
-Where love and soul are but forgotten phase
+As earth's last dreams begin to unfold

 ~ <b>By Sazumi Copilot</b> - 10 November 2024